sachintha00/IOT-Basic-Security-System/README.md

 # IOT Base Security System😎
-simulate a basic security system using Motion sensor, Trip switch, sounder, and LED using packet tracer software
+🚀🚩simulate a basic security system using Motion sensor, Trip switch, sounder, and LED using packet tracer software

-# 🎈👉Implement using Python
+# 👉Implement using Python

 ![1](https://user-images.githubusercontent.com/80079235/149464265-5a4403a0-40db-4b96-86aa-e0015128c989.png)